Siege of De'an: Background

-The battle
+De'an was successfully defended by Chen Gui against a Jin attack in 1127.

+Battle

 Rebel forces led by Li Heng (李橫) encircled the city of De'an (德安; modern Anlu in eastern Hubei) with a force of 10,000, established around 70 stockades, and set up watch towers to observe enemy movements within the city and relay their positions by fire at night and bright flags by day.
 Carpenters, smiths, and leatherworkers from nearby areas were forced to construct mobile assault towers called "sky bridges" that could be wheeled to the walls for soldiers to make a frontal assault on the ramparts.
 In response, the prefect of De'an, Chen Gui (陳規) ordered the garrisons to construct defensive structures atop the walls to hide their movements and protect against enemy arrows and trebuchet projectiles.
 These were constantly damaged by enemy fire, but were repaired in kind.
 After defensive structures had been completed, trebuchets were deployed to return fire against enemy siege weapons, damaging them to great effect.
 The protracted siege forced enemy troops to scour the countryside for food while De'an's moat prevented a direct attack on the city itself.
 Eventually rebels resorted to using children, women, and the elderly to gather material, including their own bodies, to fill the moat, but this was ultimately unsuccessful as Chen retaliated by firing gunpowder arrows into the moat, burning the wood and straw filling.
 Siege forces tried again, this time with mud and brick caked filling, and once they deemed the moat sufficiently filled, started their assault.
 Sky bridges rolled up to the walls under cover of archers and trebuchet fire, but Chen's defenders used long beams to keep them from getting any closer than ten feet from the walls.